Troubled Galaxy Destroyed Dreams, Chapter 802

 Food Security Act

 The National Food Security Act, also referred to as the Right to Food Bill, is a proposed act which makes food availability a right for every citizen of India.
 Antyodaya Anna Yojana (AAY) is a centrally sponsored scheme launched on December 2000 for one crore of the poorest families.
 It is on the look out for the 'poorest of the poor'[12] by providing them 35 kilos of rice and wheat at Rs.2 per kg.
 Whereas the National Food Security Act helps the poor to purchase 25 kg of rice or wheat per month at Rs.3 per kg.
 It calls for broader reforms in the public distribution system.
-Food Security Act takes into consideration the following three important aspects:
+Food Security Act takes into consideration the following three important aspects:- Food Availability.

-• Food Access.
+- Food Access.

-• Food Absorption.
+- Food Absorption.

 Targeting the BPL families is one of the main issues in the implementation of the Act.
 In 2005 Planning Commission has made an evaluation of PDS schemes.
 They found that more than 50 per cent of food did not reach the poor families.
 In the words of Dr. C Rangarajan, "Food prices must be controlled, otherwise they have a tendency to lead to manufacturing inflation.
 That will require monetary action especially on the supply management side".[14]